 Symptoms of gynecomastia can develop during puberty and either resolve themselves as hormones become more balanced or persist into adulthood.
 Men with gynecomastia usually have breasts that appear swollen or enlarged and may experience breast tenderness and protrusion of the nipples.
-Any new breast/chest masses should be assessed by your family physician as other conditions besides gynecomastia can cause breast prominence, such as male breast cancer or other tumours.
+Any new breast/chest mass should be assessed by your family physician as other conditions besides gynecomastia can cause breast prominence, such as male breast cancer or other tumours.

-As a result of obesity and/or excessive weight gain, men may experience something called pseudogynecomastia, which means that they have enlarged male breasts due to a buildup of fatty tissue, not glandular tissue.
+As a result of obesity and/or excessive weight gain, men may experience something called pseudogynecomastia, which means they have enlarged male breasts due to a buildup of fatty tissue, not glandular tissue.
 There is also a chance that patients have both enlarged glandular tissue and excess fat in their breasts.
-If you are concerned about gynecomastia or pseudogynecomastia, we encourage you to schedule an appointment with Dr. Miller who can give you an official diagnosis and talk to you about available treatment options.
+If you are concerned about gynecomastia or pseudogynecomastia, we encourage you to schedule an appointment with Dr. Miller, who can give you an official diagnosis and talk to you about available treatment options.

 What Is Gynecomastia Surgery?

-Gynecomastia surgery is a procedure that removes excess tissue in the male breasts to achieve a flatter, smoother chest appearance.
-It is considered the most effective treatment for gynecomastia.
+Gynecomastia surgery is a procedure that can remove excess tissue in the male breasts to achieve a flatter, smoother chest appearance.
+It is widely considered the most effective treatment for gynecomastia.
 If you think that reducing the size and shape of your breasts will help you achieve improved chest contour and gain self-confidence, we invite you to book a consultation with Dr. Miller.
 He can determine if gynecomastia surgery is the ideal solution for your needs and aesthetic goals.

 How Is Gynecomastia Surgery Performed?